 So how long does it take to buy a house?
 Probably longer than most people expect – and that's okay.

 Current mortgage rates depend somewhat on how fast you want to buy your home.
 You can get private financing in a matter of days or even hours if you're willing to make a huge down payment and pay a lot of fees.

 If you plan to finance your home in a more traditional way, you should be able to complete the deal in under a month if you have gotten yourself pre-approved for your loan.
-Then, the lender just has to appraise and approve the property.Click to see today's rates (Sep 19th, 2017)
+Then, the lender just has to appraise and approve the property.Verify your new rate (Nov 20th, 2017)

 The information contained on The Mortgage Reports website is for informational purposes only and is not an advertisement for products offered by Full Beaker.
 The views and opinions expressed herein are those of the author and do not reflect the policy or position of Full Beaker, its officers, parent, or affiliates.